 Not used a pressure washer before?
 Follow these easy steps for a fuss-free approach to cleaning your patio.

 Remove any furniture or potted plants from your patio

 - Use a broom to remove the largest pieces of dirt and debris

-- Depending on the material your patio is made of, whether it’s a classic marble paving, a warming sandstone, or a slick slate, you can choose a pressure washer detergent that’s formulated to match and protect its properties
+- Depending on the material your patio is made of, whether it’s a classic Lazaro marble, a warming sandstone paving, or a slick slate paving, you can choose a pressure washer detergent that’s formulated to match and protect its properties

 - Once you’re used to the speed and volume of water, and confident you’ve got the water jet under control, work your way systematically across the surface of your patio, starting at the furthest distance from your home and working your way back

 A few extra patio cleaning tips that may go a long way to helping you keep your outdoor area as good as new include regularly brushing your patio and removing weeds as soon as they have taken root.

 How to pressure wash a driveway

 Using a pressure washer to clean your driveway is the fastest, easiest route to pristine results.